 But if you want to turn a customer complaint into a compliment, you need to forget about your fear and face every complaint you have received, no matter how bad you feel about it.
 If you ignore them, you’ll earn some peace for yourself, but you will lose a customer and miss a chance to transform bad customer experience into a good one.

 There is only one way you can build trust with customers: you need to solve their problems and respond to them on time.
 The most desired situation is to solve a problem immediately, but in most cases it can’t be done as quickly as the customer would want it to.
 In such cases, you need to make sure that customer is updated on the current stage of the process.

 If you’re dealing with a complaint in writing, read it a couple of times to make sure you haven’t missed any information.

-If you are talking with a customer on a phone, repeat the problem with your words to make sure there was no miscommunication.
+If you are talking with a customer on live chat or a phone, repeat the problem with your words to make sure there was no miscommunication (if you don’t have a live chat tool, you can test ours for free).
 It’s a nice way to show to the customer that you understand a problem and you want to solve it.

 In both cases briefly explain why the problem happened and express gratitude for feedback:

 - thank a customer for sharing their opinion; try to use “thank you for taking the time to write/call us,”